rimelek/learn-docker/pages/intro/getting-started.rst

 Very important to know that Docker CE often referred to as Docker Engine is not the same as Docker Desktop.
 Docker Desktop adds new features for development purposes, but it runs a virtual machine (yes, even on Linux) so you will lose some features that you would be able to use with Docker CE.
+Even though Docker Desktop is constantly developed and improved, as long as it runs a virtual machine, there will be differences that you need to be aware of.

 This tutorial will mostly use Docker CE, but you can use Docker Desktop depending on your needs, however, some of the examples might not work.
 Whenever an example requires Docker Desktop, it will be noted before the example.